 No analysis or dashboard will be built as part of this requirement.
 Only subject area structure will be available for end users to perform adhoc reporting.

 Any addition to fields that are not listed in the Data Field Requirements section will require RPD design changes

+If there are two or more records for the same combination and the ratios are same, OBIEE will display only 1 distinct record.

+If there are two or more records for the same combination and the ratios are different, OBIEE will display all the records.

+By default, the fact column will not have an aggregation rule applied.
+Aggregations may be applied at the report level.

 Any numeric column in a fact table should have a default aggregation of SUM, unless otherwise noted

+The fact column “Ratio” will have a default aggregation of SUM.
+Users should know that to determine individual row uniqueness requires using the “Record ID” column in the result set.

 Definitions, Acronyms, and Abbreviations